allegroai/clearml-docs/docs/deploying_clearml/clearml_server_config.md

 **To configure the non-responsive watchdog for the ClearML Server:**

-1. In the ClearML Server `/opt/clearml/config/services.conf` file, add or edit the `tasks.non_responsive_tasks_watchdog` and specify the watchdog settings.
+1. In the ClearML Server `/opt/clearml/config/services.conf` file, add or edit the `tasks.non_responsive_tasks_watchdog` section and specify the watchdog settings.

     For example: